rudsondant/p5.platformgame/README.md

 # p5.platformgame
-A javascript library for plataform games based on p5.js and p5.play
+A javascript library for 2D platform games based on p5.js and p5.play